 Our guaranty runs directly to the series trust and not directly to certificateholders.
-Certificateholders have limited rights to bring proceedings directly against us to enforce guaranty.
-See "THE TRUST our DOCUMENTS-Certificateholders' Rights Upon a Guarantor Event of Default."
+Certificateholders have limited rights to bring proceedings directly against us to guaranty.
+"THE TRUST enforce our See DOCUMENTS-Certificateholders' Rights Upon a Guarantor Event of Default."
 While we are in the current conservatorship, the conservator does not have the right to repudiate our guaranty to the series trust.
 However, if we are placed into receivership, or if we emerge from conservatorship and are then again placed into conservatorship, the new conservator or the receiver, as applicable, will have the right to repudiate our guaranty to the series trust.
-See "RISK FACTORS-RISKS RELATING ТО CERTAIN CREDIT CONSIDERATIONS."
+See "RISK FACTORS-RISKS RELATING то CERTAIN CREDIT CONSIDERATIONS."

-Certificateholders have limited rights to bring proceedings against the U.S. Department of the Treasury if we fail to pay under our guaranty.
+Certificateholders have limited rights to bring proceedings against Treasury if we fail to pay under our guaranty.
 The total amount that may be recovered from Treasury is subject to limits imposed in the senior preferred stock purchase agreement.
-For a description of certificateholders' rights to proceed against Fannie Mae and Treasury, see "FANNIE MAE-
+For a description of certificateholders' rights to proceed against Fannie Mae and Treasury, see "FANNIE MAE-Certificateholders'